-Let's start from a common situation when the form to fill in is enormously big, which makes developers and users want to die.
+Let's start from a common situation when the form to fill in is enormously prominent, making developers and users want to die.

 The triсk is very simple.
-You have to split the form on two logically related blocks.
-Personal information in one block, information about an account in another block, and so on ad infinitum, depending on how long the form is to be done.
+First, you have to split the form into two logically related blocks.
+For example, personal information in one block, information about an account in another block, and so on ad infinitum, depending on how long the form is to be done.

 The mini-lifehack!
-The form would be easier to comprehend if you align the labels not to the center of the form, but at the same time apply the principle of "group similar" to them.
+The form will be easier to comprehend if you align the labels, not to the center of the structure but at the same time apply the principle of "group similar" to them.
 Well, of course, it would be great not to forget about examples in placeholders.
-This is a manifestation of concern about users.
+But, again, this is a manifestation of concern about users.